Anna Diakun

 Prior to joining the Institute, Diakun was a fellow with the National Security Project at the American Civil Liberties Union, where she worked on issues related to the government’s use of lethal force abroad, military detention, surveillance, and discrimination against racial and religious minorities.
 Her work included a challenge to the unlawful detention of an American by the U.S. military abroad in Doe v.
 Mattis, which resulted in his release from custody.

 Diakun holds a B.A. in Political Science from Yale College, an M.A. in International Relations and European Studies from Central European University in Budapest, Hungary, and a J.D. from Yale Law School.
-During law school, she served as a Student Director of the Allard K. Lowenstein International Human Rights Clinic and as an editor of the Yale Law Journal.
+During law school, she served as a student director of the Allard K. Lowenstein International Human Rights Clinic and as an editor of the Yale Law Journal.
 Following law school, she served as a law clerk for the Hon.
 Allyson K. Duncan of the U.S. Court of Appeals for the Fourth Circuit.

 -